-The burial and other internments within the cemetery display the characteristics of a previously unrecorded type of prehistoric burial in Oatar: a burial pit with complete absence of surface demarcation, tumulus or burial chamber (Type 9).
-Of the prehistoric burials excavated to date in Qatar, about two thirds have been robbed in antiquity (Cuttler, Al-Naimi & Tetlow 2013).
-While graves with an absence of a surface marker may be more difficult to locate, they are also less likely to have been robbed in antiquity and so have greater potential for analysis and the development of anthropological and palaeo-forensic archaeology in Qatar.
-This does, however, raise a more serious consideration.
-Given that survey and the presence of sites with a surface expression have guided the teams to locations excavated over the past sixty years, it is possible that this class of monument is being completely overlooked by current research.
+The burial and other internments within the cemetery display the characteristics of a previously unrecorded type of prehistoric burial in Qatar: a burial pit with complete absence of surface demarcation, tumulus or burial chamber (Type 9).
+Of the prehistoric burials excavated to date in Qatar, ~two thirds have been robbed in antiquity (Cuttler et al. 2013).
+While graves with an absence of a surface marker may be more difficult to locate, they are also less likely to have been robbed in antiquity and so have greater potential for analysis and the development of anthropological and palaeo-forensic archeology in Qatar.
+This does, however, pose a more serious consideration.
+Given that survey and the presence of sites with a surface expression have guided where teams have excavated over the past 60 years, it is possible that this class of monument is being completely overlooked by current research.
 This also raises issues regarding how such monuments are identified in the future, particularly given the threats posed to archaeology by extensive regional development.

-This cemetery makes an important contribution to the growing corpus of data on 'Ubaid-related cultures in the region between the fifth and fourth millennia BC, suggesting the possibility of the circulation of either material culture or population, both with capital inputs for research into 'Ubaid elements in the Gulf.
-Given that occupation within Wādī Debay'ān is extensive and stretches beyond the Neolithic period into the 'Dark Millennium', further research at the site may reveal important information about the 'Ubaid presence in eastern Arabia and the abrupt changes that this culture underwent.
+This cemetery makes an important contribution to the growing corpus of data about 'Ubaid-related cultures in the region between the 5th and 4th millennia BC.
+Given that occupation within Wādī Debay'ān is extensive, and extends beyond the Neolithic period into the 'Dark Millennium', further research at the site may reveal important information about the 'Ubaid presence in eastern Arabia and the abrupt changes that this culture underwent.